night-ghost/minimosd-extra/README.md

 * a try to change Horizon behavior for large banks (>70grad)
 * minor fixes

+v858
+* fixed some CT bugs
+* localisation support! lang.txt file in EXE's folder,
+* support of timed screen switch (untested)
+* file default.osd loaded at startup if present
+* fixed bug with reverse RSSI
+* Fixed Horizon behavior for large banks
+* Flight Data turned off by mode switch or throttle stick
+* Real Heading field width increased
+* check of flash contents after write! no more bugs caused by flash write errors
+* ILS now allows plane to come to runway from opposite direction
+* fixed bug in ILS with HUD size
+* when landing markers are not visible ILS now show arrows to help find smaller turn
+* some size optimizations to fit all above :)

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835